sipeed/sipeed_wiki/docs/hardware/en/maixIII/ax-pi/flash_system.md

 ## Connect to network

-Axera-Pi connects to network through network cable or wireless.
+Axera-Pi connects to network via network cable or wireless module.

 ### Connect by Ethernet